tareqomrani/vtol-flight-optimizer/README.md

 # VTOL Flight Path Optimizer

-This Streamlit app simulates VTOL (Vertical Take-Off and Landing) aircraft routing in an urban environment.
-It allows users to click two points on a map and checks for conflicts with simulated no-fly zones using geometric path validation.
+A lightweight simulation app for VTOL routing in urban areas.
+Users click two points on a map and the app checks if a straight path intersects any predefined no-fly zones.

 ## Features
-- Interactive map input
-- Start and end location selection
-- Route visualization and conflict detection
+- Click-based route simulation
 - No-fly zone overlays
+- Conflict detection and live map updates

 ## Tech Stack
 - Streamlit
-- Folium & streamlit-folium
+- Folium
-- Shapely (geometry)
+- Shapely (LineString)

 ## License
 MIT